Woman lying on grass with long hair and necklace

 Lives in Charleston, South Carolina

-My mother fondly recalls a snapshot from my childhood — a tiny me, nestled in the grass among our backyard, cradling a dandelion gone to seed, gently tracing the contour of its fuzzy tuft with my fingertips.
+My mother fondly recalls a snapshot from my childhood — a tiny me, nestled in the grass in our backyard, cradling a dandelion gone to seed, gently tracing the contour of its fuzzy tuft with my fingertips.
 In my earliest years, I forged an innate connection with the wonders of nature.
-That moment, and many other quiet but impactful ones like it, encapsulate my enduring reverence for the natural world, a lasting thread in the fabric of my being.
+That moment, and many other quiet ones like it, encapsulate my enduring reverence for creation, a lasting thread in the fabric of my being.

 Throughout the years, I explored various art forms, but my passion for sculpting ignited during a night class with renowned sculptor Rhoda Sherbell at The Art Students League of New York in 2011.
-Under her guidance, I felt a magical connection, much like with nature, as I learned to work with wire armatures, molding and shaping clay into my mind’s desired forms.
+Under her guidance, I discovered a deep sense of calling, much like my bond with nature, as I learned to work with wire armatures, molding and shaping clay into forms that stirred something within me.

 When my hands aren’t covered in clay, you can find me: